Skip to content

 To summarize all this information, even organic traffic, like direct traffic, has some gray areas.
 For the most part, though, organic traffic is driven by SEO.
 The better you rank for competitive keywords, the result will be more organic traffic.
 Websites that consistently create content optimized for search will see a steady increase in organic search traffic and improved positioning in search results.
 As a marketer, it is important to look at your keywords and high-ranking pages to identify new SEO opportunities each month.

-What is Direct Traffic?
+What Is Direct Traffic?

 Direct traffic categorizes visits that do not come from a referring URL.
 When a visitor follows a link from one website to another, the site of origin is considered the referrer.
-These sites can be search engines, social media, blogs, or other websites that have links to other websites.
+These sites can be search engines, social media, blogs, or other websites that have links to other sites.

 Traditionally, we’ve attributed this traffic to visitors manually entering the URL of the website or clicking on a bookmarked link.
 Today, however, the story behind direct traffic is a bit more complex, and the number of visits from direct traffic seems to be growing for many websites, especially sites with growing organic traffic.